 The Citadel Real Estate Foundation, which is a discretely presented component unit of The Citadel, was formed on January 20, 2016 with a December 31st year-end and had no activity through June 30, 2016.
 In fiscal years 2017 and 2018, site preparation, building design and construction document and financing work for the Bastin Hall project were ongoing.
 Construction of Bastin Hall was completed in fiscal year 2021.
 The Citadel leased land to The Citadel Real Estate Foundation, and The Citadel Real Estate Foundation is paying for the construction of Bastin Hall using a combination of gifts and bonds financed through South Carolina Jobs - Economic Development Authority.
-Once Bastin Hall was completed, The Citadel began to lease the building back for 20 years, which is the duration of the bonds used to finance the construction.
-At the end of the 20-year period, The Citadel Real Estate Foundation will donate the building to The Citadel.
+Once Bastin Hall is built, The Citadel will lease the building back for 10 years.
+At the end of the 10-year lease agreement, The Citadel Real Estate Foundation will donate the building to The Citadel.
 Bastin Hall houses The Citadel School of Business.

-In fiscal year 2022, The Citadel adjusted the net pension liability based on guidance from the South Carolina Public Employee Benefit Authority.
-In fiscal year 2022, the pension liability beginning balance was \$98.9 million.
-During fiscal year 2022, adjustments to the net pension liability were made based on actuarial data and a change in expected investment returns.
-The net pension liability decreased by \$3.1 million in deferred outflows, increased by \$12.9 million in deferred inflows, and a net of \$(1.5) million in pension expense for the year.
-These adjustments decreased the pension liability to \$81.4 million.
+In fiscal year 2021, The Citadel adjusted the net pension liability based on guidance from the South Carolina Public Employee Benefit Authority.
+In fiscal year 2021, the pension liability beginning balance was \$90.3 million.
+During fiscal year 2021, adjustments to the net pension liability were made based on actuarial data and a change in expected investment returns.
+The net pension liability increased by \$4.7 million in deferred outflows, \$1.2 million in deferred inflows, net of \$5.1 million in pension expense.
+These adjustments increased the pension liability to \$98.9 million.